 The constitution of the ‘data’ in big data require further inspection - voluminous quantities of consumer transactions, the traces of regular and growing use of the limited actionable array of preferences designed into social media, the actuarial data of insurance or the results of open ended processes rather than delimited problems: in many respects big data presents us with a structurally nuanced set of traces of the greyly bureaucratic weft of contemporary social life.
 As such, one might imagine that it is scarcely something that is likely offer a more anthropologically comprehensive or extensive picture of social relations.
 In this respect, the precipitous haste of social scientists to turn to big data is all the more surprising.

 Drawing on ongoing research into the practices of online code repositories, the big data technologies that enable them to be interrogated (albeit in very particular ways), on a sustained consideration of the complex relations between the “epistemological” and the “technical” and the sometimes contestable assumptions made about the kind of knowledge big data can generate, this paper will endeavour to develop a constructively critical account of the practices, problems, and possibilities that the socio-technical “assemblages” of big data practices require, generate and afford (respectively).
 Treating big data not as a thing, but as the assembled traces of a complex ecology of practices allows us to pose the contingent - and hence conceivably political - question of how it might be appropriated, in ways that might not reproduce the problematic assumptions programmed in to its techno-scientific starting point.
+We suggest some ways in which the abstractions at work might be imagined differently.

 Andrew Goffey, University of Nottingham